tjpullen/BMB_2018/chapter5.md

 **Assumption 3: Equal variance**

-The t test assumes that the two populations from which the two samples have been taken have equal variance.
+The t test *usually* assumes that the two populations from which the samples have been taken have equal variance.
 In other words, the spread or dispersion of the values should be similar.
+You can check this by looking at the variance using summary statistics.
+(You could also check the standard deviation, since this is just the square root of the variance.)

+*Actually* by default R uses the Welch's t test, which does not assume equal variance.
+If you are confident that the variance of your two samples are equal, you can specify this with argument `var.equal = TRUE`.
+This will increase the power of the test a little, but is most situations there's little advantage.
 *** =instructions

 *** =hint